python/cpython/README.rst

 is suppressed.

 The final step is to build the actual interpreter, using the information collected from the instrumented one.
-The end result will be a Python binary that is optimized; suitable for distribution or production installation.
+The end result will be a Python binary that is optimized; suitable for distribution/production installation.

 Link Time Optimization